wyrde/wyrde-comfyui-workflows/hr-fix-upscale/x2-sharpen-x2-final-x4/README.md

 * uses a 4x upscale model to increase the size again
 * saves it at a total of x4 size

+Includes a couple lora.
+There's also a coupple places where moving noodles changes the generation.